 You will need: a large sheet or curtain

 Split the group in two.
 You and another adult helper should hold the sheet or curtain up to separate the two groups so that they can’t see each other.
 While the sheet is up, each group should choose a group member to remain standing, and the rest sit down.
 Then, after counting to three, drop the sheet.
-The challenge is a game of speed for each person to say the name of the person of the opposing team, before their name has been said!
+The challenge is a game of speed for each person to say the name of the person of the opposing team, before their name has been said.
 Repeat the game so that everyone gets the chance to play.

 BIBLE STORY – 10 mins